mickem/adf-12c-tutorial/tutorial/01_model.md

 * 5.1.
 Where (Entity object or View) do we put custom attributes and why?
 * 5.2.
 Where (Entity object or View) do we put default values and why?
 * 5.3.
 Where (Entity object or View) do we put LOVs and why?
 * 5.4.
 What's bad about where we placed the code for the id-sequence value?
 * 5.5.
+Do we have any other options for the logic for generating the sequence?
+* 5.6.
 When do you use the view link?
-* 5.6.
+* 5.8.
 When do you use the view accessor?
-* 5.7.
+* 5.8.
 What's the difference between a view link and a view accessor?
+* 5.9.
+How could we have avoided adding the View Object for Jobs by hand?

 ## 6.0 Validating the model